Hassaine/small-rest-api/readme.md

 # small restApi with express

-this is a small and configurable rest API
+this is a small and configurable rest API with mysql database

 ## Installation